How to install the Profitwell snippet using Google Tag Manager with two containers

 dataLayer.push({ 'event': 'start_pw' })

-For more information on the Data Layer, visit the GTM Developer Guide.
+For more information on the Data Layer, visit the Google Tag Manager Developer Guide.

 <script>